Copyright © 2008 Trumpet Ministries, Inc. All Rights Reserved

 What does the voice of the Dragon tell us to do?
 Do you remember when Peter exhorted Jesus to not go up to Jerusalem to make the blood atonement, trying to keep Jesus from suffering?
 This was the voice of the Dragon, of Satan.
 Jesus addressed it as such: “You do not understand the things of God but of men.”

 Jesus turned and said to Peter, “Get behind me, Satan!
 You are a stumbling block to me; you do not have in mind the things of God, but the things of men.”
 (Matthew 16:23)

-It is interesting that the eleventh chapter of the Book of Hebrews, the “faith chapter,” does not contain one instance of aggressive faith or of the use of faith to meet the needs of the world.
+It is interesting that Hebrews chapter 11, the “faith chapter,” does not contain one instance of aggressive faith or of using faith to meet the needs of the world.
 Rather, the saints described in Hebrews exercised the faith that is obedience to God rather than a faith that puts God to the test.

 True faith results in obedience to God’s will, not an effort on our part to try to believe something into existence or to cause something to take place as we follow our own idea of what we think God wants.

 Wouldn’t it be something if all the denominations shut down until they heard from God?
 What do you think would result from this?
 However, the record of Church history shows that a denomination will set goals it sincerely believes to be advantageous for the Kingdom of God, and then train people to go out and attempt to reach those goals.
 But perhaps more often than not, the leaders of the denomination, while they are pursuing what they truly believe to be God’s will, could not afford to wait long enough to be certain.